 The town is like a small city; outstanding in many ways.
 Steeped in history, built impressively, its citizens and businesses progressive, affluent and generous, its socio-political structure exemplary.
-It has noble traditions, like its exceptional practice of charitable giving and donating, visible from everyday life stories to plaques posted everywhere from lampposts to benches, from the library to its highly-rated hospital.
-The atmosphere could rival a similar-sized European town; it’s a pleasant blend of small town characteristics and big city groove.
+It has noble traditions, like its exceptional practice of charitable giving and donating, visible from everyday life stories to plaques posted on lampposts and benches, the library and its highly-rated hospital.
+The atmosphere could rival a similar-sized European town; itís a pleasant blend of small town characteristics and big city groove.
 Wellbeing is obvious everywhere, from fancy restaurants and live-music pubs to inner town supermarkets exceeding any expectation (including that of your wallet), to fashionable boutiques and a noticeably high number of very expensive cars.
 Architectural wonders abound: old, ornate historical buildings, skyscraper-like office towers, modern condos and churches.

-I’ve never seen so many churches and religious institutions concentrated within a half-mile radius in this corner of the world.
-Beside the general good feeling one gets from the presence of churches (spiritual and architectural), one can’t help thinking that this impressive congregation of churches serves a major role in supporting the poor - in addition to be just nice places of worship.
+Iíve never seen so many churches and religious institutions concentrated within a half-mile radius in this corner of the world.
+Beside the general good feeling one gets from the presence of churches (spiritual and architectural), one canít help thinking that this impressive congregation of churches serves a major role in supporting the poor - in addition to be just nice places of worship.

 And then, we praised Jesus.

 Hallucinations.
 Or a nightmare.
 Endless.
 I pinch myself.
 I feel it.
-The scene doesn’t go away.
+The scene doesnít go away.

 And then, we praise Jesus.

-As you get about-town, sooner or later something will start registering in your consciousness.
-Something that’s there but you can’t put a finger on it.
-It’s the massive population of ghosts.
-Can you tell the unwashed masses, the hardship-trodden, the marginally insane, the homeless, apart from the seemingly happy and affluent regular inhabitants?
-If your eyes are trained, you can; if not, it’s more difficult.
+As you get about-town, sooner or later something will start registering in your conscience.
+Something thatís there but you canít put a finger on it.
+Itís the massive population of ghosts.
+Can you tell the unwashed masses, the hardship-trodden, the marginally insane, the homeless apart from the seemingly happy and affluent regular inhabitants?
+If your eyes are trained, you can; if not, itís more difficult.
 They are practically dressed the same; the lowly are wearing the discarded (donated), up-to-date, good quality clothes of the more well-off.
 And, apart from the occasional frown, the citizens seem to have no problem with the ever-present downtrodden; on the contrary, helping hands and good deeds are in evidence, everywhere.

-There are several pivotal spots around which the “ghost army” routinely rotates.
+There are several pivotal spots around which the ďghost armyĒ routinely rotates.
 Amazingly, this clockwork serves everybody well; it appears to have evolved into a system that borders on a miracle.
 (It may - against all apparent observation - also have developed into a veritable industry.)
 The beauty, the cruel, yet human beauty of all this has made a lasting impact on me.
-That’s how this book has come into existence.
+Thatís how this book is coming into existence.

 On the streets, squares and parks connecting the Pivotal Spots goes the ghost army, invisible yet overly visible, like an assault on our sensory receptors, endlessly and aimlessly, but coordinated by the timing and nature of the services they receive.
 Everybody gets fed (more than amply) and everybody has a roof over their heads for the night.
 And a lot more.
-But what’s the overall, higher aim of all this - if any?
+But whatís the overall, higher aim of all this - if any?
 What is the motivation?
-A solution - or an indefinite extension of the un-extendable?
+Is it a solution - or an indefinite extension of the un-extendable?

-I’m scum.
+Iím scum.
 Because I feel like it.
 Homeless in the land of the homefull.
 One in a flock of birds covered in oil after a spill: unwashed, ugly, sad and hopeless.
 Even the mere sight of me would dirty your pretty eyes.
-You don’t want dirtied eyes, do you?
+You donít want dirtied eyes, do you?
 After all, you are safe, secure and cozy in your sweet little home.
 Like I was a few months ago.
-It can’t happen to you.
-Don’t be smug about it.
-Don’t be so sure.
-There’s oil aplenty…
+It canít happen to you.
+Donít be smug about it.
+Donít be so sure.
+Thereís oil aplentyÖ

 Society created all kinds of catastrophic events in its quest for financial gain and a perceived good life, even if some of these events were well-meant.
-But, after reckoning time came, what did we do with the damage we caused?
+But after reckoning time came what did we do with the damage we have caused?
 Nuclear waste, polluted glaciers, hole in the ozone, oil-spills in the seas?
 To make it brief, the damage we did we have to undo at whatever cost and effort.
 Sure, at first, we were not very eager, but eventually we realized that by not doing what has to be done, we will create more and more damage to us, to ourselves.
 Society is ourselves.
 Society is us.
-We’ve got things to do, fellow citizens.
+Weíve got things to do, fellow citizens.

-It’s a comforting and heartwarming experience to receive, even just to observe, the charitable contributions from people of all walks of life.
+Itís a comforting and heartwarming experience to receive, even just to observe, the charitable contributions from people of all walks of life.
 They are society, too.
-But it’s not a lasting impact on poverty.
-It’s window dressing, however kind it is.
+But itís not a lasting impact on poverty.
+Itís window dressing, however kind it is.
 Because it is kindness; the basic good still alive in humanity.
-But the epidemic (nowadays increasingly called a pandemic) of homelessness is as serious as oil on pristine Alaska glacier bays.
+But the epidemic (nowadays increasingly called a pandemic) of homelessness is as serious as oil on pristine Alaskan glacier bays.
 The oil spilled on beautiful landscape and wildlife becomes synonymous with human beings scattered all over the towns and cities of America.
 Some places grapple with it more humanely or more efficiently than others; some ignore it completely, but most efforts to eradicate it are nearly futile; like treating cancer with aspirin and a prayer.

 The girl was about 14 years old, a tiny heap of bones and skin.
 She appeared to be black.
 Actually, grey.
-She lay with her back popped against the footwall of Tiffany’s.
+She lay with her back popped against the footwall of Tiffanyís.
 She was practically naked.
-She wasn’t selling her body.
-She wasn’t panhandling.
+She wasnít selling her body.
+She wasnít panhandling.
 She was freezing to death.
 It was below zero; I was cold in my winter coat.
 Just looking at her made my teeth rattle.
 The well-heeled, beautiful throng of diamond-shoppers quietly walked around her.
-I’m sure she was insane.
+Iím sure she was insane.
 How did she get there?
-I didn’t wait for the police or ambulance to arrive.
+I didnít wait for the police or ambulance to arrive.
 Because they do arrive.
 Eventually.
 Then it all begins all over again.

 Will the United States forever adhere to the classic, albeit ruthless, philosophy of its outdated fifty/fifty capitalist model?
 Half of the population thriving over the rotting corpses of the other half?!
-Well, we don’t want rotten corpses around us, do we?
+Well, we donít want rotten corpses around us, do we?
 So, we keep them alive.
 First, we need them to exploit, second, what can we do with so many corpses?
-Anyway, they are not even dead; they’re living quite well, don’t they?
-And those who don’t, have surely chosen to live a wretched life, no?
-No. Not quite…
+Anyway, they are not even dead; theyíre living quite well, donít they?
+And those who donít, have surely chosen to live a wretched life, no?
+No. Not quiteÖ

 Clean up your act, America, and face the music.
 Smell the roses you planted.
 They smell like corpses.